 I was getting my hair done a few months ago and my hairdresser showed me her latest creation – a topsy turvy planter creation (also called Tipsy Pots.)
 At that point I had not seen topsy turvy planters, they they are now appearing everywhere, particularly on Pinterest and Facebook.

 Just start from the bottom.
-Place the piece of rebar into the hole of the bottom planter and add soil.
+Place the piece of rebar into the hole of the bottom planter and add your potting soil.
 Keep layering the next pots (one size down each time) and try to keep the rebar centered and straight as you go up.
 Sometimes the design features pots that get smaller as you go up for the best effect and to keep the whole thing stable. (but not all tipsy planters are done this way, as the photos below demonstrate.)

 When you get as tall as you want, cut the rebar off so that it is not visible above the soil.

 If you are creative, you can paint the pots before you start with colors of the flowers you plant to add to them